Variety may be the spice of life but what if your kid won't even try it?

 Consider keeping all the foods you want to serve on the menu rotation.
 And enjoying them yourself!
 Meal planning that pairs new or challenging foods with familiar foods is helpful for everyone at the table.
 For example, serve broccoli (unfamiliar food) with macaroni and cheese (familiar food).
 So long as there is no pressure to try the broccoli, your child will leave the table content with one more neutral exposure to broccoli.
 You won't know until it happens--when that next time for broccoli is the one.
 And you get to expand your family's variety one food at a time.

-Learn more about feeding children in the 3-part webinar, Raising Good Eaters.
+Learn more about feeding children in the 3-part noontime course, Raising Good Eaters.